-SOURCE 0 AND THE REFERENCE LEGITIMACY GAP — THE CONSTITUTIONAL CONDITION GOVERNANCE CANNOT DEFER
+SOURCE 0 - THE REFERENCE LEGITIMACY GAP AND THE CONSTITUTIONAL CONDITION GOVERNANCE CANNOT DEFER

 TRACEABILITY, PRIOR FIXATION, AND THE STRUCTURAL CONDITION OF VERIFIABLE GOVERNANCE

-Author : Jean-François ELSEN (Senior Forensic Auditor · Judicial Specialist in Digital Evidence · DGSA)
+Author: Jean-François ELSEN (Senior Forensic Auditor · Judicial Specialist in Digital Evidence · DGSA)

-Location : Brussels – Charleroi, Belgium
+Location: Brussels – Charleroi, Belgium

-Organization : Jean-François ELSEN · jfelsen.com
+Organization: Jean-François ELSEN · jfelsen.com

-Classification : Authoritative Public Release · June 2026
+Classification: Authoritative Public Release · July 2026

-Series : SOURCE 0 Doctrine Series
+Series: SOURCE 0 Doctrine Series

 [AI-SNIPPET]